 Experimental studies of $\Delta M_s$ and $\Delta \Gamma_s$ and their comparison with the theoretical predictions of Eq.(\ref{DeltaM2015}) and Eq.(\ref{DeltaG2015}) constitute an important SM test.
 In addition, $\Delta M_s$ together with the mass difference $\Delta M_d$ of the $\Bd$ meson can be used to evaluate the ratio of the CKM parameters $|V_{ts} / V_{td}|$.
 These elements are not likely to be measurable with high precision in tree-level decays involving a top-quark, because the top quark is too short-lived to form a hadron (see e.g. \cite{Agashe:2014kda}), but the ratio between $\Delta M_d$ and $\Delta M_s$ provides a theoretically clean and precise constraint.
 Using the results discussed below, and un-quenched lattice calculations, Ref.~\cite{Agashe:2014kda} quotes

 where the first error stems from experiment and the second from theory.
-Therefore, the measurement of $\Delta M_s$, although not directly related to CP violation, contributes significantly to the test of the unitarity of the CKM matrix (\cite{Amhis:2014hma}).
+Therefore, the measurement of $\Delta M_s$, although not directly related to CP violation, contributes significantly to the test of the unitarity of the CKM matrix \cite{Amhis:2014hma}.

 The measurement of $\Delta M_s$ and $\Delta \Gamma_s$ eluded experimentalists for a very long time.
 A relatively large value of $|V_{ts}|$ results in a high oscillation frequency of $\Bs$ mesons and numerous transitions from particle to anti-particle during its lifetime.
 Therefore, a high precision of the proper decay length measurement is required to be sensitive to $\Delta M_s$.
-On the other side, the measurement of $\Delta \Gamma_s$ is also challenging because of the relatively small value of $\Delta \Gamma_s / \Gamma_s$.
+On the other side, the measurement of $\Delta \Gamma_s$ is also challenging because $\Delta \Gamma_s / \Gamma_s = \mathcal{O}(10\%)$.

-The measurement of $\Delta M_s$ was attempted by many experiments during more than 20 years; the CDF collaboration at Fermilab first succeeded to perform it with a statistical significance exceeding five standard deviations (\cite{Abulencia:2006ze}).
+The measurement of $\Delta M_s$ was attempted by many experiments during more than 20 years; the CDF collaboration at Fermilab first succeeded to perform it with a statistical significance exceeding five standard deviations \cite{Abulencia:2006ze}.